 The financial statements have been prepared in accordance with the Financial Accounting Manual.
 Differences exist between the accounting principles and practices of the System and accounting principles generally accepted in the United States of America ("GAAP").
-The primary differences are the presentation of all security holdings at amortized cost, rather than at the fair value presentation requirements of GAAP, and the accounting for matched sale-purchase transactions as separate sales and purchases, rather than secured borrowings with pledged collateral, as is generally required by GAAP.
+The primary difference is the presentation of all security holdings at amortized cost, rather than at the fair value presentation requirements of GAAP.
 In addition, the Bank has elected not to present a Statement of Cash Flows.
 The Statement of Cash Flows has not been included because the liquidity and cash position of the Bank are not of primary concern to the users of these financial statements.
 Other information regarding the Bank's activities is provided in, or may be derived from, the Statements of Condition, Income, and Changes in Capital.
 A Statement of Cash Flows, therefore, would not provide any additional useful information.
 There are no other significant differences between the policies outlined in the Financial Accounting Manual and GAAP.

 Each Reserve Bank provides services on behalf of the System for which costs are not shared.
-Major services provided on behalf of the System by the Bank, for which the costs were not redistributed to the other Reserve Banks, include: Standard Cash Automation and the Currency Technology Office.
-Costs are, however, redistributed to other Reserve

-Banks for computing and support services the Bank provides for the System.
-The Bank's total reimbursement for these services was \$216 million and \$187 million for the years ended December 31, 2003 and 2002, respectively, and is included in "Other credits" on the Statements of Income.
+Major services provided on behalf of the System by the Bank, for which the costs were not redistributed to the other Reserve Banks, include: Standard Cash Automation, Currency Technology Office, National Procurement Office, Daylight Overdraft Reporting and Pricing, and the Payroll Central Business Administration Function.
+Costs are, however, redistributed to other Reserve Banks for computing and support services the Bank provides for the System.
+The Bank's total reimbursement for these services was \$250 million and \$216 million for the years ended December 31, 2004 and 2003, respectively, and is included in "Other credits" on the Statements of Income.

 The preparation of the financial statements in conformity with the Financial Accounting Manual requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of income and expenses during the reporting period.
 Actual results could differ from those estimates.
+Certain amounts relating to the prior year have been reclassified to conform to the current-year presentation.
 Unique accounts and significant accounting policies are explained below.